Nintendo Game Card: Nintendo DS Game Card

-Game cards for the Nintendo DS range from 64 megabits to 4 gigabits (8–512 MB) in capacity.
+Game cards for the Nintendo DS range from 8 to 512 megabytes in capacity.
+(Note: Ni no Kuni was the first DS game to use a 512 MB card.)
 The cards contain an integrated flash memory for game data and an EEPROM to save user data such as game progress or high scores.
 However, there are a small number of games that have no save memory such as Electroplankton.

-It has been mentioned that larger 128 MB cards have a 25% slower data transfer rate than the smaller, more common 64 MB cards; however, the specific base rate is unknown.
+It has been mentioned that larger (>64 MB) cards had a 25% slower data transfer rate; however, the specific base rate is unknown.

 Nintendo DSi Game Card

 Many Nintendo DS titles released after the launch of the Nintendo DSi in 2008 include features that enhance gameplay when played on the Nintendo DSi console.
 Most of these games are compatible with the older DS models.
 However, a select few retail game titles were released that worked exclusively for the Nintendo DSi consoles for reasons such as requiring camera functions.
 These titles have game cards with white-colored casings.
+While these game cards can be physically inserted into original Nintendo DS consoles, their software does not function due to the missing hardware features and will display an error message.
+These DSi-exclusive game cards are fully compatible with the Nintendo 3DS family.

+Examples of DSi-exclusive game cards include Picture Perfect Hair Salon.
 All DSi-exclusive games are region locked.
-Examples of DSi-exclusive game cards include Picture Perfect Hair Salon.
-While these white game cards can be physically inserted into original Nintendo DS consoles, their software does not function due to the missing hardware features and will display an error message.
-These DSi-exclusive game cards are fully compatible with the Nintendo 3DS family.

 Prior to the release of the Nintendo DSi, Nintendo encouraged developers to release DSi-exclusive games as DSiWare downloadables instead of retail game cards that would not function on older Nintendo DS consoles.